andrewrech/antigen.garnish/README.md

 		* clonality
 		* RNA expression
 		* similarity to known immunogenic antigens
-		* dissimilarity to the normal peptidome (_please note_: not in public repo prior to publication, current dummy function returns NA for all peptides)
+		* dissimilarity to the normal peptidome
 2. **Speed and simplicity**:
 	* 1000 variants are ranked in a single step in less than five minutes
 	* parallelized using [`parallel::mclapply`](https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/mclapply.html) and [data.table::setDTthreads](https://github.com/Rdatatable/data.table/wiki), see respective links for information on setting multicore usage